spencerlachance/cs4500p1/report/doc.md

+# Introduction
+The eau2 program allows the user to write a variety of programs that store their data on a database.
+The database is a network of nodes that stores and retrieves data in a distributed fashion.

+# Architecture
+eau2 is a program with three layers.
+The bottom layer is a network of KVStores that can talk to each other, store serialized data and share it upon request.
+The second layer is a dataframe whose columns are distributed arrays.
+Distributed arrays are arrays of keys used to retrieve data distributed accross multiple KVStore nodes.
+The application layer is the final layer that sits on top of both previous layers.
+From the application layer, the user can write programs that can accomplish a variety of tasks using dataframes and KVStores.

 # Implementation
 ^`type` is one of `(String*, int, bool, float)`

-# Node
+# KVStore
 Subclass of Client.

-# KVStore
-Subclass of Server.
-This class acts as the middle-man between the layer above (distributed arrays) and the nodes that contain the actual data.
+This class receives keys from the layer above and returns deserialized data.
+If the key corresponds to another KVStore then it will talk to that KVStore and retrieve the data.
+Upon request, the KVStore class also sends its serialized data to other KVStore nodes.
+Upon start up, one of the nodes becomes a primary node that maintains new node registration to the network.

 **fields**:
-* Map from node indicies to their IP addresses
+* Map from other KVStore indicies to their IP addresses
+* Map from strings to serialized data blobs

 **methods**:
 * `char* serialize(type`^`* df)` - Serializes the given array of data into a byte stream.
 * `type* deserialize(char* stream)` - Deserializes the given byte stream into an array of data.
-* `void put(Key* k, type* v)` - Reads the node index from `k`, sends the corresponding node the string from `k` and a serialized version of `v`, and tells it to store `v` at that key.
+* `void put(Key* k, type* v)` - Reads the KVStore node index from `k`, sends the corresponding node the string from `k` and a serialized version of `v`, and tells it to store `v` at that key.
-* `type* get(Key* k)` - Reads the node index from `k`, sends the string from `k` to the corresponding node, and tells it to retrieve the value at that key.
+* `type* get(Key* k)` - Reads the KVStore index from `k`, sends the string from `k` to the corresponding node, and tells it to retrieve the value at that key.
-* `type* getAndWait(Key* k)` - Reads the node index from `k`, sends the string from `k` to the corresponding node, and tells it to retrieve the value at that key.
-If there is no value at that key, wait until there is.
+* `type* getAndWait(Key* k)` - Reads the KVStore index from `k`, sends the string from `k` to the corresponding node, and tells it to retrieve the value at that key.
+If there is no value at that key, wait until there is, then retrieve it.

 # Vector